By-Laws of Staff Council

 The Vice President shall receive assigned duties from the President.
 In the event of the absence or inability of the President to exercise their office, the Vice President shall become the acting President with all the rights, privileges, and powers belonging to that office.

-The Secretary shall keep the minutes and official records of the Staff Council.
+The Secretary shall keep the minutes and official records of the Staff Council, including monthly Staff Council Meetings, Executive Committee Meetings, and other meetings as needed.

 The Treasurer shall keep the records of the finances of the Staff Council and shall make a report at the Annual Election Meeting.
+The Treasurer shall work closely with Committee Co-Chairs and Finance and other partners to ensure good stewardship of Staff Council Funds.
 The budget of the Staff Council shall be available for review by any member upon request within a reasonable period of time.

 The Representatives will serve as co-chairs of the standing committees and other duties as assigned.